smsheehan/Class_Project/README.md

 ## Communication Protocols
 - As a group we will be using Slack for a majority of our communication especially during class time and outside of it as well.
 - Meeting as a team outside of class hours will take place via Zoom.
+- We will be checking out Trello for potential project planning communication.